 Rade Opacic shows no signs of slowing down as he strives for a crack at the ONE Heavyweight Kickboxing World Title.

-The Serbian powerhouse continued his tour de force in The Home of Martial Arts, defeating Patrick “Big Swiss” Schmid via first-round TKO in the opening fight of the promotion’s first all-kickboxing showcase ONE: FIRST STRIKE on Friday, 15 October.
+The Serbian powerhouse continued his tour de force in The Home of Martial Arts, defeating Patrick “Big Swiss” Schmid via second-round TKO in the opening fight of the promotion’s first all-kickboxing showcase ONE: FIRST STRIKE on Friday, 15 October.

 After briefly sizing up Schmid amid some casual exchanges inside the Singapore Indoor Stadium, Opacic found a major hole in his European rival’s game.